Subscribe to my Newsletter

 Best tips at a glance:

-For a long time I had my first overnight stay in years in Paris.
-It was early summer, and the day couldn’t have been better: By now, stores and restaurants were open again, and Paris had its lively city life largely back.
-I wanted to see a lot of Paris in this one day: Enjoying the city, soaking up the flair and gather a bit of inspiration.
+I had an overnight stay in Paris in early summer for the first time in years and the day couldn’t have been better: I wanted to see a lot of Paris on this one day, enjoy the city, soak up the flair, gather a little inspiration.
 My sightseeing plan was ambitious, I was highly motivated and willing to check off a long list of places I wanted to see again or get to know anew.
-But in the end everything should turn out differently!
+But in the end, everything turned out differently.

 You should definitely go up, and right to the top, of course to enjoy the full view over Paris!

-Note: The Eiffel Tower is very popular!
+Tip: The Eiffel Tower is very popular and there can be enormous waiting times!
 Especially, if you have little time:

 ➜ Book your ticket for the Eiffel Tower in advance!*